rubyonjets/jets-docs/_docs/events/dynamodb.md

 ## Example

+Generate code.

+    jets generate job clerk --type dynamodb --name file

+It looks something like this.

 Here is an example connecting an existing DynamoDB table's stream to a Lambda function in a [Job]({% link _docs/jobs.md %})

 app/jobs/clerk_job.rb